 EPA is the primary national regulatory authority with responsibility for the regulation of GHG emissions.
-EPA's authority includes the promulgation and enforcement of CAA standards for GHG emissions for both mobile and stationary sources, GHG reporting programmes, adaptation to a changing climate, and protection of drinking water aquifers under the federal Safe Drinking Water Act with respect to underground injection of CO2 and other materials.
+EPA's authority includes the promulgation and enforcement of CAA standards for GHG emissions for both mobile and stationary sources, GHG reporting programmes, adaptation to a changing climate, and protection of drinking water aquifers under the federal Safe Drinking Water Act with respect to underground injection of carbon dioxide and other materials.

 The Council on Environmental Quality (CEQ) is charged with ensuring federal agencies comply with the National Environmental Policy Act (NEPA) in assessing the potential environmental impacts of major federal actions.
-Consideration of climate change impacts in NEPA analyses continues to be primarily guided by court decisions on agency rulemaking processes, land use planning documents, leasing decisions, and individual project permitting decisions, most often in the energy or transportation contexts.
+Consideration of climate change impacts in NEPA analyses continues to be primarily guided by court decisions on agency rulemaking processes, land use planning documents, leasing decisions and individual project permitting decisions, most often in the energy or transportation contexts.
 These litigation outcomes have not been uniform, but generally trend toward requiring greater consideration of GHG emission impacts, including downstream effects further removed from the immediate federal action.
-In July 2020, CEQ amended the nearly 40-year-old regulations implementing NEPA applicable across the federal government.
-Those regulations were challenged in litigation, including allegations that CEQ limited the scope of cumulative impacts analysis including climate change.
-However, most of these lawsuits have been stayed due to President Biden's regulatory freeze, which directed federal agencies to review rules promulgated under the Trump administration.
-In February 2021, CEQ issued a notice rescinding the 2019 draft guidance document that gave federal agencies significant discretion over how they should consider GHG emissions under NEPA.
-The Biden administration is reconsidering the 2020 regulatory amendments in a two-step process.
-In April 2022, CEQ restored some of the provisions modified in 2020, including changes to streamline the NEPA review process.
-CEQ intends to make 'broader changes' to NEPA in Phase 2, including in environmental justice and public participation.
-The Biden administration also rescinded the 26 June 2019 CEQ draft guidance to address how agencies should consider GHG emissions in the NEPA process and released new interim guidance in January 2023 that builds upon CEQ's 2016 guidance on GHG emissions and climate change.
-While nonbinding, the 2023 guidance encourages agencies to consider and disclose both direct and indirect impacts of their actions on GHG emissions and climate change and to consider climate-friendly alternatives and mitigation measures.
+The Biden administration undertook a two-step process to unwind certain

-The CEQ also regulates and maintains the Climate and Economic Justice Screening Tool, which helps track communities in the US considered disadvantaged because they live in areas that experience significant burdens, including ones related to climate change.
+Trump-era NEPA rules and strengthen GHG requirements under NEPA.
+In April 2022, CEQ restored some of the provisions modified under the Trump administration, including changes to streamline the NEPA review process.
+In May 2024, CEQ made broader changes to NEPA in Phase 2 of its rulemaking, including requiring federal agencies to consider 'reasonably foreseeable' climate change and environmental justice impacts, and adding new processes to consider tribal impacts and communities.
+These new regulations codify GHG-specific requirements previously only included in guidance documents and executive orders, and will impose a range of requirements on agencies approving projects or permits subject to NEPA, including quantification of GHG emissions, identifying climate-related effects, and considering possible conflicts between an action and federal, regional, state, tribal or local climate change objectives.
+With respect to environmental justice, agencies must now consider 'the cumulative impacts of environmental and other burdens'.
+These significant reforms to NEPA have been met with resistance, with 20 US states challenging the Phase 2 rule in court.
+That litigation remains pending as at the time of writing.

-In addition, President Biden established a President's Council of Advisors on Science and Technology and a Task Force on Scientific Integrity.
+The CEQ also regulates and maintains the Climate and Economic Justice Screening Tool, which helps track communities in the United States considered disadvantaged because they live in areas that experience significant burdens, including ones related to climate change.
+President Biden has established a President's Council of Advisors on Science and Technology and a Task Force on Scientific Integrity.
 The Environmental Justice Subcommittee of the National Science and Technology Council, created by President Biden's April 2023 Executive Order 14096, works with the CEQ and develops biennial research plans to promote environmental and climate justice, including cumulative impacts and anticipated climate change impacts.